shopping Chicory - two varieties | shop organic only

 chicory—not just for coffee

 If you’re a coffee enthusiast, you’re probably familiar with chicory.
 It’s often added to coffee mixtures in order to add flavor and it actually somewhat counteracts the effect of caffeine.
-But chicory is a good addition to your regimen for even more reasons than its ability to produce a nice cup of coffee.
+But chicory root is a good addition to your regimen for even more reasons than its ability to produce a nice cup of coffee.

 Chicory is a plant that grows throughout North America and Europe.
 It’s attractive and actually makes a good plant for landscaping.
 It’s also a culinary treat when added to salads and other recipes.